Improving Brain Tumour Care surveys share your experiences and help create change

 Meningioma

 A meningioma is a type of brain tumour that begins in the meninges, the membranes that cover the brain.
 These tumours differ in grade and type, but are usually low grade.
-Relatively common, almost a quarter of all brain tumours in adults are meningiomas.
-They’re very rare in children.
+Relatively common, around 27% of all brain tumours diagnosed are meningiomas.
+They’re more common in women than men and are rare in children.

 What is a meningioma?